cooper/quiki/doc/technical/wiki.md

 	// HTTP status code. if zero, 404 should be used Status int

-	// if the error occurred during parsing, this is the positioned error ParseError *wikifier.ParserError
+	// if the error occurred during parsing, this is the position.
+	// for all non-parsing errors, this is 0:0
+	Position wikifier.Position

 	// true if the content cannot be displayed because it has
 	// not yet been published for public access